rammt/TDT4250-cocktail/README.md

 Follow the installation steps to get the project running and follow the user guide to test the DSL features.

 ### Installation
+1. Clone the repo
+2. Using Eclipse, open the 3 projects contained under eclipse-projects
+3. Run a new Eclipse application, using tdt4250.project.model and tdt4250.project.design as plug-ins for the application
+4. Open the tdt4250.project.design.examples folder in this new Eclipse application
+5. This folder should contain a representation file, where the viewpoints are located

 #### Dependencies
+The project uses EMFJson-Jackson to read EMF formatted JSON as Resources, which later can be translated to an instance of type .xmi, which is easier to handle with representations.
+As such, a few dependencies must be downloaded.

+1. Open Eclipse
+2. Click Help > Install New Software
+3. From the URI http://ghillairet.github.io/p2, install the bundles "Jackson" and "emfjson bundles"
+4. All required dependencies should be installed after the prompted Eclipse restart

 ### User Guide
+The project offers three different viewpoints.
+A complete cocktail party viewpoint, filled with all potential products, drinks and inventories.
+From this viewpoint you may double click inventories or drinks to view their respective viewpoints, inventory viewpoint and drink viewpoint.
+From the inventory viewpoint, you are able to see which drinks you can make with your current inventory, as well as alter your current stock.
+In the drinks viewpoint, you are able to read the instructions for creating the drink, and view which ingredients are neccessary to make it.
+From the main viewpoint, you are also able to add new products, drinks and inventories.